GopiKishan14/CodeFunDo2018/README.md

 ## Idea

 History has repeatedly shown that the losses of the visitors to a place has been more than that of the localites of the place at a time of natural calamity.
-Our idea is to safeguard the visitors when and where possible with the help of the localites and to provide the localites with greater and better insight on management of the disaster by informing them about the available transport, medication and other facilities
+Our idea is to safeguard the visitors when and where possible with the help of the localites and to provide the localites with greater and better insight on management of the disaster by informing them about the available transport, medication, food and other relief facilities.

 **The product will have three working phases:**